 When she dropped her arms from around his waist, Hart felt a little colder.
 Not that it wasn’t already frigid out here to begin with, but having her arms around him, having her in his lap, definitely made things warmer.

 “Second of all, Mr. Ace, I can see the town over there.
-I’m assuming we circled south, and by walking in the river we’re confusing any trail.
-That likely means you’re attempting to return me to my home before you bring that quinine to poor little Josiah?”
+I’m assuming we circled south, and by walking in the river, we’re confusing any trail.
+That likely means you’re attempting to return me to my home before you take that quinine to poor little Josiah.”

 “You’re really the one who drops off the medicine behind Gomez’s?”

-“Since Mr. King put my father under his sort of house arrest, yes.
-Mr. Gomez gets me your note, Papa helps choose the appropriate medicine, and I drop it off.”
+“Since Mr. King put my father under his so-called ‘protection,’ yes.
+Mr. Gomez gives me your note, Papa helps choose the appropriate medicine, and I drop it off.”